Basic Tutorial: Automated Cryptic Pocket Detection with Probe Occupancy Analysis

 Cryptic Pockets Floe Report (Probe Occupancy Analysis)

-When the job is complete, the output floe report, Cryptic Pockets Floe Report (Probe Occupancy Analysis), should be inspected for visualization of cryptic pockets.
-You can get to this floe report by clicking on the job that you want to inspect.
-Under Reports, click on the floe report Cryptic Pockets Floe Report (Probe Occupancy Analysis).
-This will redirect you to a report containing an interactive network plot of pockets detected as high-occupancy probe binding sites.
+When the job is complete, the output Floe Report, Cryptic Pockets Floe Report (Probe Occupancy Analysis), should be inspected for visualization of cryptic pockets.
+To reach the Floe Report, navigate to the Jobs Tab on the Floe page and then click on the job that you want to inspect.
+Under Reports, click on the Floe Report Cryptic Pockets Floe Report (Probe Occupancy Analysis).
+This will redirect you to a report containing an interactive network plot of pockets (Figure 2) detected as high-occupancy probe binding sites.

-You can also download the metadata for the ranked pockets by clicking on the RankedPockets.json link given at the Download figure data: RankedPockets.json.
-This file lists ranked pockets, their residue composition and probe occupancy free energy.
+You can also download the metadata for the ranked pockets by clicking on the “RankedPockets.json” link in the Download Figure Data field.
+This file lists ranked pockets, their residue composition, and probe occupancy free energy.

 Pocket Receptors (Probe Occupancy Analysis) Dataset

-• Visualize pocket receptors dataset in the Analyze page:
+Visualize the pocket receptors dataset in the Analyze page.

-• The Receptor Volume column in the SPREADSHEET shows the receptor volume for a pocket in a representative conformation selected from the cluster center conformations generated during cryptic pocket analysis.
-Two representative conformations are selected for each pocket (high occupancy probe-binding site).
+The Receptor Volume column in the Spreadsheet shows the receptor volume for a pocket in a representative conformation selected from the cluster center conformations generated during cryptic pocket analysis.
+Two representative conformations are selected for each pocket (high occupancy probe binding site).
 One of the conformations has the highest receptor volume within the range 100 to 1500 Å3.
-Another conformation is the one which has receptor volume value close to the volume of the high-occupancy probe binding site.
+Another conformation is the one which has a receptor volume value close to the volume of the high occupancy probe binding site.

-• The Reference Receptor Volume column in the SPREADSHEET shows the receptor volume for a pocket in the equilibrated structure used to start the weighted ensemble MD simulation.
-Comparison of this value with the receptor volume value provides gives an indication of the pocket opening/closing during simulation.
+The Reference Receptor Volume column in the Spreadsheet shows the receptor volume for a pocket in the equilibrated structure used to start the weighted ensemble MD simulation.
+Comparison of this value with the Receptor Volume value provides an indication of the pocket opening and closing during the simulation.

-Clicking on the Pocket Rank column given in the SPREADSHEET sorts the representative conformations by the pocket rank in these conformations, in either ascending or descending order.
+Clicking on the Pocket Rank column in the Spreadsheet Panel sorts the representative conformations by the pocket rank in these conformations, in either ascending or descending order.

-After sorting the structures by rank in the SPREADSHEET, click on a row with the Pocket Rank and Receptor Volume value of choice.
+After sorting the structures by rank in the Spreadsheet, click on a row with the Pocket Rank and Receptor Volume values of choice.
 This will display the protein structure in the Viewer panel corresponding to the selected row.

-Click on the small caret next to the corresponding design unit listed under All Data to display all components present in this design unit.
+Under All Data, click on the small caret next to the corresponding design unit to display all components present in this design unit.

-Click on Receptor, IC, and OC to visualize the receptor.
+Click on Receptor, Inner Contour (IC), and Outer Contour (OC) to visualize the receptor.
 The receptor will appear in blue-colored mesh.
-After visualizing different design units and their receptors, you can select an appropriate design unit for Gigadocking or Sitehopper Analysis.
+After visualizing different design units and their receptors, you can select an appropriate design unit for Gigadock or SiteHopper analysis.

 Failure Report

-• It is also possible that your target protein is highly inflexible, and therefore it doesn’t show conformational changes that can potentially reveal a cryptic pocket.
+It is also possible that your target protein is highly inflexible; therefore, it doesn’t show conformational changes that can potentially reveal a cryptic pocket.